datascience-gft/blog_posts/telematics/blog.md

 ### Kafka

-We also adopt the widely used open source application messaging tool Kafka for consuming and buffering streamed-in telematics data.
+We adopt the widely used open source application messaging tool Kafka for buffering streamed-in telematics data that will later be consumed, and stored into BigQuery.

 In this blog, we deployed Kafka onto GCP using [Bitnami](https://docs.bitnami.com/google/infrastructure/kafka/).
 Bitnami provide service for simplifying the deployment of Kafka brokers and ZooKeeper.

 ### Guidewire

 Guidewire is the widely used software in the P&C insurance industry.
-For several consective year to 2020, it has been recognised as a learder in Gartner Inc's [Magic Quadrant for P&C Core Platforms](https://www.guidewire.com/about-us/news-and-events/press-releases/20201111/guidewire-insurancesuite-positioned-leader-gartner).
+For several consecutive year to 2020, it has been recognised as a learder in Gartner Inc's [Magic Quadrant for P&C Core Platforms](https://www.guidewire.com/about-us/news-and-events/press-releases/20201111/guidewire-insurancesuite-positioned-leader-gartner).

 We have deployed Guidewire's Policy Center v10.0.3 a Windows VM hosted on Google Cloud.
 The Policy Center is configured to store its data in a MS SQL server database fully managed by Google Cloud.

-We have integrated the machine learning prediction service with the policy quoting engine of the Guidewire's Policy Center softwre.
-The Policy Center can query the machine learning serive using REST API for accessing predicted score on drivers's risk level or vehicle's maintenance history.
-The score can then be used as a basis for adjusting corresponding premium prices originally proposed by Guidewire's quoting engine.
+We have integrated the machine learning prediction service into the policy quoting engine of the Policy Center so that it can query machine learning model deployed into Cloud Run containers using REST API for accessing predicted score on drivers's risk level or vehicle's maintenance history.
+The score can then be used as a basis for adjusting corresponding premium prices originally proposed by any Guidewire's quoting engine.

 The machine learning integrated quoting service can also be triggered remotely through SOAP API.